 Works-In-Progress showings will take place on May 31, June 1, 2, 3, 4, 2023 in Chicago, venue and times TBD.
 Artists and any collaborators (puppeteers, musicians, etc.) should expect to participate in technical rehearsals and meetings in advance of the showings.

 Vaccination for COVID-19 is a requirement for participants of the program with the exception of individual health circumstances.
 Activities will be in person in Chicago, barring future public-health restrictions.
 Local mandates at the time of activities will be followed.
 Virtual connection will be used as needed to respond to health and safety.

-Application deadline EXTENDED: TUESDAY, AUGUST 30 AT MIDNIGHT CST
+Application deadline: SUNDAY, AUGUST 20, 2023 AT MIDNIGHT CST

 Accepted artists notified: mid-September

-Spring sessions: every Monday, Feb 6 – May 15
+Spring sessions: Mondays Feb 5 – May 6

 Selection Criteria and Process

 Artists will be selected to participate in the puppet lab based on the strength of their proposed project.
 The selection committee, comprised of outside leaders in the field of puppetry, will evaluate each application, looking for projects that have the potential to expand contemporary puppetry through the artist’s unique voice, urgent subject-matter, formal experimentation, and interdisciplinary collaboration.

 How to Apply

 Applications for the Next Puppet Lab Cohort — Now Open!